abarriosr/content-hub-farm/README.md

 It creates a network of Drupal Muti-sites, each one of them on a different container, all connected together to the same Content Hub Subscription.

-If you need more sites, just add some small changes to 2 YAML files and re-run the farm.
+If you need more sites, just run the setup command, alter the number of sites and re-run the farm.
 That's pretty much all you need to do.
 You can make your sites persist next time you restart the farm.